conway-rono/SOLAR-WATCH/README.md

 #SOLAR WATCH
-A blog site for all crazy shannanigans our beloved planets get to oasionally
+A blog site for all crazy shannanigans our beloved planets get to ocasionally